$0 France Employee Visa Guide — Quick-Start Checklist

 Write directly to the DREETS office that issued the refusal, asking them to reconsider.
 This is a formal administrative letter (not a casual email) that must:

 This is the fastest and cheapest option.
-If the issue was a missing document or an administrative error, the DREETS may reverse the decision within 2-4 weeks.
+If the issue was a missing document or an administrative error, the DREETS may reverse the decision; timing varies by authority and file.

 Option B: Recours hierarchique (appeal to superior authority)